ravi-kumar-pilla/shareableviz-action/README.md

     # 'branch' or 'workflow' based on your GitHub Pages configuration
     # Default: 'branch'
     publishing_source: ''

+    # The GitHub pages publish branch to upload the artifacts
+    # if your publishing_source is a branch
+    # Default: 'gh-pages'
+    publish_branch: ''

+    # The commit message for the deployment, if your publishing_source is a branch.
+    # Defaults to your original commit message.
+    # Default: ${{ github.event.head_commit.message }}
+    commit_message: ''

     # The git config user.name or the owner of the commit.
+    # if your publishing_source is a branch.
     # Default: 'github-actions[bot]'
     user_name: ''

     # The git config user.email or the email of the commit owner.
+    # if your publishing_source is a branch.
     # Default: 'github-actions[bot]@users.noreply.github.com'
     user_email: ''